Read

 Pepe Villatoro

-Enormous expectations and excessive competition
+Huge expectations and fierce competition

-Because a very cool philosopher once said so, paraphrasing Émile Durkheim (1858-1917), whom we will call the philosopher Fuckup:
+Because some really awesome philosopher once said—paraphrasing Émile Durkheim (1858–1917), whom we’ll call the “Fuckup Philosopher”:

 -Émile Durkheim